boardens/simple-pastebin/README.md

 - Set public/private/unlisted status for pastes
 - See pastes by a particular user

+### Soonly added

+- See trending/recents pastes
+- Delete your pastes
+- Retrieve your user details

 ## Get started

 **Note** : Python 3.6 or higher is required.